picleb/KrakenWebSocketsClientTS/README.md

 - Grunt as task runner
 - TypeScript as JavaScript superset
 - Sass as CSS pre-processor
+- Webpack for handling JavaScript's uglifying.
 - WebSockets API as HTML5 feature

 ## Developer's informations
-Run `npm install` to install development dependencies Run `grunt dev` to launch grunt with the watch task Run `grunt prod` to build assets for production use (minify CSS and JS) - You'll have to edit the index.html file as the .min files are not linked in there.
+Run `npm install` to install development dependencies Run `grunt dev` to launch grunt with the watch task (watch for TypeScript and Sass changes) Run `grunt prod` to build assets for production use (and minify CSS) Run `npx webpack` to build JavaScript for production

 TypeScript documentation: https://www.typescriptlang.org/docs/home.html
 Kraken WebSockets API documentation: https://docs.kraken.com/websockets-beta